 How Sound Absorption Works

-Sound absorption works through a pretty complicated scientific process, but, simply put, sound absorption works by converting sound to heat.
+Sound Insulation or absorption works through a pretty complicated scientific process, but, simply put, sound absorption works by converting sound to heat.
 The sound energy that creates the noises you hear is then lost or minimized.

 If you’re interested in hearing an expert talk about this process, here’s a video in which Dennis Folley speaks about sound absorption: